FernandoFranco/loopback-connector-mongodb/README.md

 PS:
   * User requires the root role in mongodb.
   * Tenant is the default tenant to connect if AccessToken not constains a tenant.
-  * Prefix is the tenant prefix, this is concatenate with tenant like this: settings.prefix + settings.tenant.
+  * TenantPrefix is the tenant prefix, this is concatenate with tenant like this: settings.tenantPrefix + settings.tenant.

 ## Change tenant

 Tenant changes with AccessToken custom attribute named "tenant".
-When user request with accesss
+When user request with accesss.